ErikNylander1994/SQLite-couchbase-bugg/README.md

     codeDescription="SQL logic error"
 }
 ```
-In this simple swiftui project, i create a SQLite database, insert some json data and then try to fetch it using json_extract.
+In this simple swiftui project, i create a SQLite database, insert some json data into a column and then try to fetch it using json_extract.
 When removing CouchbaseLiteSwift from "Link Binary With Libraries" the json_extract works as expected.